Redmine is a free and open source project management software. In this guide, you will learn how to install Redmine on CentOS / RHEL 8.

 # usermod -aG redmineuser apache

-Install MySQL Database Server:
+Install MySQL on Linux:

 Redmine software currently supports PostgreSQL and MySQL databases.
 Here, we are using a MariaDB database server and configure it as the backend for the Project management application.